[U.S. Flag] [Space] [PA Flag] [Space] [GER. Flag]

 speculated to myself that maybe Adam may have been married twice with an

-unknown earlier family remaining back in his German home village.
-All things
+unknown earlier family remaining back in his German home village or dying

-assumed the first prospect, the one who arrived in 1741, to be the correct
+one who arrived in Philadelphia in 1741, is the correct immigrant candidate

-Nothing is known as to the dates or location of his marriage, but
+Nothing is known as to the exact date or location of his marriage in

-we do know the names of his wife and children from his August, 1768,
+PA, but we do know the names of his wife and children from his August 1768

 Barbara, maiden name unknown.
 She was mentioned in Adam's will simply as